 Local commercial logging operators and their customers will benefit from the inflow of raw timber into the market.
-In addition to generating royalties to the State's general fund, the proposed sales will create economic benefits for the communities of Fairbanks and Nenana and other locations in Alaska.
+In addition to generating royalties to the State's general fund, the proposed sales will create economic benefits for the community of Delta Junction and other locations in Alaska.
 The local business community will receive direct economic benefit from providing support services for the operators through sales of fuel, food, housing, medical and miscellaneous supplies.
 Local residents may receive an indirect benefit through any local taxes paid by the operator and employees during the timber harvest operations.

 The sales are also expected to benefit the local economy by providing jobs.
-It will have a positive impact on local employment by generating numerous man-hours of work associated with the harvest and transportation of wood products from this sale.
+They will have a positive impact on local employment by generating numerous man-hours of work associated with the harvest and transportation of wood products from this sale.
 Additionally, the public may benefit from additional access to personal use fuelwood areas, as home heating costs remain high in Interior Alaska.

 Minimal negative effects are expected on fish and wildlife habitat or water quality due to the distance of these sales from the Tanana River and the retention of adjacent seed source which may provide additional travel corridors for wildlife.
+Some types of wildlife will benefit from early stages of forest development, which may provide additional opportunities for hunters and trappers.
+Maintenance and upgrades to existing roads may increase areas for recreation, dispersing forest road users over a broader network.